matheuscfernandes/sponge-lattice/README.md

 If you would like to further improve this code, please submit a pull request and clearly state your suggestions and the reason for this improvement.

+Additional codes required for reproduction of the information provided in supplemental information document of this publication are made available upon request.

 Thank you!